 - A statement of your career goals and why you are pursuing this degree.

 - A resume that includes leadership roles, volunteer activities, work experience, and any other pertinent extracurricular activities.

 - An electronic copy (in Excel) of the names and addresses of the schools that are being applied to.
+Be sure to include application deadlines.
 Students applying to schools that use a central application service that distributes letters need only include names and addresses of schools that do not participate in the application service and therefore need to receive letters from the HPAC.

 Please note: It is the student’s responsibility to provide Dr. Waetzig with the contact information and student identification number for the application service as well as the information for the other schools.

 - Students also need to complete the upper portion of the Student Disciplinary Record Disclosure Consent Form.
 This form should then be submitted to the Office of Student Conduct, who will conduct the review, and send the completed form to the HPAC.

 Please submit the application packet to:

 Shelli Waetzig, PhD, HPAC Chair

 Please note: The Committee will not begin the review process until the student has supplied ALL of the requested material, regardless of approaching deadlines.

 The members of the Committee will review all the materials submitted by the student along with the Disciplinary Record Disclosure, and decide if the student's application has merit.
 If so, the student will be invited to schedule an interview with the Committee.
 If not, the student will be informed that the HPAC cannot write a composite letter of recommendation in support of his/her application.
 In most cases students can still apply to their intended schools, but will need multiple letters of recommendation in place of the HPAC composite letter.